DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-4-ect-theory.md

 #### Impact

 - Quick and positive
-- Corrects behaviour you see and those you don’t
+- Corrects behaviour you see and those you don't
 - Anonymous and supports positive relationships.

 #### Example